creative projects mostly just for fun

 weird worlds

-one reflects staying within our inner world and the other reflects exploring the world around us; both are important despite being opposing ideas. weird in both these paintings reflects diversity, differences, and authenticity. the works share a similar pattern that resembles an overview of earth and both share an intentionally odd selection of colours.
+the balance between staying within our inner world and exploring the world around us; both are important both art pieces reflect diversity, differences, and authenticity through an odd selection of colours used together. the works share a similar pattern that resembles an overview of earth.

 process for ‘great weird world’